pzhaojohnson/RNA2Drawer/README.md

 ### The Radial Drawing Style

-A naive radial layout drawing algorithm.

 <img src="radial1.png">

-<b>The radial drawing style does not prevent base overlaps.</b>

 Base overlaps must be resolved by modifying the parameters below.

-Edit these parameters in `Drawing` -> `Edit Drawing Styles` when you have the radial drawing style selected.
+Edit these parameters in `Drawing` -> `Radial Styles` when you have the radial drawing style selected.

 &nbsp;&nbsp;&nbsp;&nbsp;`Rotation`: The rotation of the drawing.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`Base Pair Bond Length`: How long base pair bonds are.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;`Termini Gap Size`: The distance between the 5' and 3' ends of the sequence.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Joint Angle Range`: The range of angles bulge and internal loops can have.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Branch Angle Range`: The range of angles that the child stems of a multibranch loop can have.

-<b>Typically, reducing the</b> `Joint Angle Range` <b>and</b> `Branch Angle Range` <b>helps to resolve base overlaps.</b>

-&nbsp;&nbsp;&nbsp;&nbsp;`Minimum Loop Shift`: The minimum distance between a flexed multibranch loop and its parent stem.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Minimum Stem Gap`: The minimum distance between two neighboring stems.

-Base overlaps between the loops of two neighboring hairpins can be resolved by increasing the `Minimum Stem Gap`.

 ## Other Customizations